 Introduction to unsupervised learning with real world examples.
 Principal components analysis (PCA).
 Proof that PCs maximize directions of maximum variance and are orthogonal using Lagrange multipliers.
 PCA as eigendecomposition of covariance matrix.
 Eigenvalues as variances.
 Choosing number of PCs.
 The multivariate normal distribution pdf.
 Examples of PCA on multivariate normal data and clustered data.

 Clustering techniques; K-means clustering.
 Minimization of within-cluster variance.
 K-means algorithm and proof that it will decrease objective function.
 Local versus global optima and use of random initializations.
 Hierarchical clustering techniques.
 Agglomerative clustering using complete, average and single linkage.

-2.4 Mathematics IV
+Mathematics IV

 Euclidean geometry in two and three dimensions approached by vectors and coordinates.
 Vector addition and scalar multiplication.
-The scalar product, equations of planes, lines and circles.
-Conics (normal form only), focus and directrix.
+The scalar product.
+Equations of planes, lines and circles.

 The vector product in three dimensions.
-Use of $\mathbf{a}, \mathbf{b}, \mathbf{a} \wedge \mathbf{b}$ as a basis. $\mathbf{r} \wedge \mathbf{a} = \mathbf{b}$ represents a line.
+Use of $\mathbf{a}, \mathbf{b}, \mathbf{a} \wedge \mathbf{b}$ as a basis.
 Scalar triple products and vector triple products, vector algebra.